HerobrinesArmy/Ruin/DevelopmentStatus.md

 * Handling of empty form fields

 ### Recently Finished:
+* Handling invalid keys
+* Prevent user from registering if username taken
 * Handling of any username entry
 * Write "Submission Successful" on submit.php form upon sending to database
 * Password Hashing